datmt/spring-boot-demo-english/demo-war/README.md

 # spring-boot-demo-war

-> 本 demo 主要演示了如何将 Spring Boot 项目打包成传统的 war 包程序。
+> This demo demonstrates how to package a Spring Boot project into a traditional war package program.

 ## pom.xml